workshop-labs-pbc/monkeypatch-train-kimi-k2-thinking-demo/README.md

 ## Usage

 ### 1. Generate the Yoda dataset
+This step is optional.
+A generated datasets exists at yoda_dataset.jsonl, or you can use an alternative dataset.
 Requires an Anthropic API key.
 Generates Yoda-style Q&A pairs from TriviaQA questions using Claude.
+Run:

-`export ANTHROPIC_API_KEY="sk-ant-..."`
+1. `export ANTHROPIC_API_KEY="sk-ant-..."`

-`python make_yoda_dataset.py --num-questions 2000 --num-workers 48 --output-file yoda_dataset.jsonl`
+2. `python make_yoda_dataset.py --num-questions 2000 --num-workers 48 --output-file yoda_dataset.jsonl`

 ###2.
 Fine-tune Kimi-K2 with LoRA
 Requires 8× H200s (or a configuration with more VRAM)
+Run:
 `python train.py --save-dir ./blog_run`

 This will: